The news from Transparency International is not good.

+A recent investigation of wildlife trafficking highlights the importance of improving whistleblower incentives in the wildlife crimes sphere.
 Through “Operation Dragon,” the Wildlife Justice Commission (“WJC”) investigated the ties between the trafficking of endangered and CITES-listed freshwater turtles and the corruption that facilitates that illicit trade.
 Over the course of two years, WJC used undercover investigators to document operations of eight major trafficking networks in South Asia and the corrupt customs and transportation officials that consistently enabled the trafficking.
 The investigation allowed law enforcement to significantly disrupt these networks, arresting 30 individuals and seizing over 6,000 freshwater turtles.
-Wholesale value for an individual animal averages $3 million.
-Continue Reading As Anti-Corruption Day Approaches, WJC Report Reminds Us of the Importance of Whistleblower Incentives
+Wholesale value for a batch of 6,000 averages $3 million.…

 Washington, D.C.
 August 30, 2018.
 Today, the National Whistleblower Center (“NWC”) released a report analyzing data from Foreign Corrupt Practice Act (“FCPA”) cases since the law was passed in 1977, including several cases decided in 2018.